jasont2022/twitter/README.md

 ### Code

 ## Contribute
-If there is a bug, Any contributions you make are greatly appreciated.
-This repository aims to be contribution friendly and any contributions you make are greatly appreciated.
+This repository aims to be contribution friendly and any contributions you make are **greatly appreciated**.
 Please be sure to check out the wiki on guidelines and instructions before contributing to this repository.

 ## Links
 Here is a list of useful links related to the project:
 * Project website: http://cis196-jason-twitter.herokuapp.com
 * Repository: http://github.com/jasont2022/twitter
 * Issue tracker: http://github.com/jasont2022/twitter/issues
+  * Please be sure to read the wiki on guidelines and instructions before contributing to this repository.
   * In case of sensitive bugs like security vulnerabilities, please contact jasontran2022@gmail.com directly instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!
 * Check out [technologies](#technologies) section for a list of amazing gems & technologies used in this project

 ## License
 This repository is released under the [MIT license][license-url].
 In short, you are free to use this software in any personal, open-source or commercial projects.
-See `LICENSE.md` or the [opensource MIT license](https://opensource.org/licenses/MIT) for more information.
+See `LICENSE.md` or the [opensource website](https://opensource.org/licenses/MIT) for more information.

 <!-- Links -->
 [contributors-shield]: https://img.shields.io/github/contributors/jasont2022/twitter.svg?color=brightgreen&style=flat-square